Pylons/pyramid/docs/narr/traversal.rst

 When your application uses :term:`traversal` to resolve URLs to code, your application must supply the a resource tree to :app:`Pyramid`.
-This tree is represented by a :term:`root` object.
+This tree is represented by a :term:`root` resource.

-In order to supply a root object for an application, at system startup time, the :app:`Pyramid` :term:`Router` is configured with a callback known as a :term:`root factory`.
+In order to supply a root resource for an application, at system startup time, the :app:`Pyramid` :term:`Router` is configured with a callback known as a :term:`root factory`.
 The root factory is supplied by the application developer as the ``root_factory`` argument